m5b/ICS32/_sources/index.md

 In-person Labs
 ````

 Lecture and labs will hold one in-person session per week.
 Attendance is optional for both, but will factor into your participation grade.
+Although week to week lab attendance is optional, you will be required to complete 8 labs over the course of the quarter.
+A lab schedule will be published during week 1 so you can decide which labs you would like to attend.
+Check back here during week 1 for the full lab schedule.

 #### Quarter at a Glance